-Nikon Dramatically Updates Z Lens Roadmap
+Nikon Z Lens Roadmap

 When Are These Lenses Coming Out?

-The new roadmap doesn’t list any date projections for when the nine new Z lenses will go on sale.
-So, taking the old information into account, here’s all we know right now about the upcoming announcement schedule:
+The new roadmap doesn’t list any date projections for when the unannounced Z lenses will go on sale.
+So, taking the old information into account as well, here is what we expect at the moment for Nikon’s future announcement schedule:

 Analyzing the Future Lenses

 A lot of Nikon’s upcoming lens lineup looks very interesting.
-In particular, it’s exciting to see a company put specific effort into releasing pancake lenses – a 28mm and a 40mm lens.
+In particular, it’s great to see a company put specific effort into releasing pancake lenses – a 28mm and a 40mm lens.
 Personally, as someone who’s been pushing for more pancake lenses from major companies, I am very excited to see this!

 It’s also nice to see not one, but two dedicated macro lenses on their way for the Z system.
-I’d have preferred a 150mm+ macro lens rather than a 60mm and a 105mm, but I’m not complaining.
-The Z cameras are great for close-up photography for a few reasons – focus stacking, in-viewfinder magnification, focus peaking – and they deserved more than an adapted lens.
+I’d have preferred a 150mm+ macro lens rather than a 50mm and a 105mm, but I’m not complaining.
+The Z cameras are great for close-up photography for a few reasons – focus stacking, in-viewfinder magnification, focus peaking – and they deserve more than an adapted lens.

 The 100-400mm also seems interesting to me.
 The biggest gap in the entire Z lens lineup was – and still is – a small aperture telephoto lens.
 Heck, I’d be first in line to buy the Nikon Z 50-250mm f/4.5-6.3… if it weren’t DX only.
 Most likely, the 100-400mm will still be too heavy to be ideal (with a 70-200mm f/4 or 70-300mm f/4.5-5.6 preferable for travel photography) but at least it’s something.
 Still, you’ve got to wonder why Nikon continues to hold out and not release a lightweight telephoto zoom for what is, ostensibly, a travel-friendly camera system.

-We also get the first supertelephoto Z lens – the 200-600mm, though no word on its maximum aperture – which very well could win fans for wildlife and sports photography.
-Seeing as though it’s not an “S” series lens, chances are good that it will mimic something like Nikon’s 200-500mm f/5.6, a very highly regarded budget supertelephoto lens.
+We also get the first super-telephoto Z lens – the 200-600mm, though no word on its maximum aperture – which very well could win fans for wildlife and sports photography.
+Seeing as though it’s not an “S” series lens, chances are good that it will mimic something like the Nikon 200-500mm f/5.6 VR, a well-regarded budget super-telephoto lens.

-Lastly, Nikon rounds out their new lens set with three wide-to-telephoto zooms: a 24-105mm S, 24-200mm non-S, and 18-140mm DX.
+Lastly, Nikon has two yet-unannounced wide-to-telephoto zooms: a 24-105mm S and 18-140mm DX.
 A number of photographers complained when the Z6 and Z7 were announced that the kit 24-70mm f/4 didn’t zoom far enough; for those photographers, the 24-105mm S might be just the ticket.
 (I also wouldn’t be surprised if it’s the new kit lens to go with Nikon’s upcoming high-end Z full-frame camera).
-The 24-200mm should make a good superzoom for travel, although don’t expect its image quality to be at the same standard as Nikon’s other lenses.
-Same goes for the DX 18-140mm.
+The upcoming 18-140mm DX likely will not have the same level of image quality due to its long range, but it should still make a good superzoom for travel.
+The same goes for the new 24-200mm f/4-6.3 announced in February 2020.

-Nikon Z Lenses Released So Far
+Nikon Z Lenses Announced So Far

-This list below keeps track of all the Nikon Z-mount lenses that have been announced so far, in the order that they shipped.
-Although it is a short list so far, we plan to update this article continually as new Z-mount lenses are released.
+The list below keeps track of all the Nikon Z-mount lenses that have been announced so far, in order from least to most recent:

 2018